 The University of Hohenheim UHOH has strong activities in agricultural science, but also in economics and natural science.
-In Germany UHOH is the university with the largest faculty of agricultural science, and the leading German university in this field.
+In Germany, UHOH is the university with the largest faculty of agricultural science, and the leading German university in this field.
 This university was founded in 1818 and has now a focus on bio-economy.
 One of the areas of Hohenheim’s research work is conversion technology of renewable resources.
-It covers new products and new productions processes, made of renewable feedstock.
+It covers new products and new production processes, made of renewable feedstock.

-Of particular interest here is the substitution of fossil fuel by biomass and valorisation of waste streams by the recovery of nutrient.
+Of particular interest here is the substitution of fossil fuel by biomass and valorisation of waste streams by the recovery of nutrients.
 Concerning gender aspects, it might be interesting that UHOH is the first German university with a female professor: Magarete von Wrangel (1923).

 Role in HyFlexFuel